 Give yourself and your family another very special moment of anticipation for Christmas in Berlin with a glittering Christmas show or a festive concert.
 We have the most beautiful Christmas events for you.
 Plan an extraordinary evening after your visit to the Christmas market.

 Christmas Events in Berlin

 Christmas market with Scandinavian flair

 Stroll around the cosy market and browse the wooden stalls.
 You are sure to find one or two small gifts.
 If it gets too cold for you, simply warm up in the open-air jacket heater.
 You can wrap up in snug fur coats there, which are preheated in a nostalgic wood stove.
 The winter artwork provides space for five frozen visitors.
-Other ways to warm up are also typically Nordic: You can warm up and rest in the mobile yurt.
-The perfect place to relax and escape the hustle and bustle with a drink.
+Other ways to warm up are also typically Nordic: enjoy the "starry hours" of the Christmas market with your children.

 Scandinavian specialities at the Lucia market

 For many it is the most beautiful Christmas market in Berlin: The Lucia Christmas market begins every year at the end of November.
 The historic clinker brick buildings of the Kulturbrauerei in Prenzlauer Berg offer the perfect setting to bring this Nordic tradition to life in Berlin.
 In the pretty wooden cottages, which are predominantly red and white,